Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 The original ["kgserver.js" backend server](#https://github.com/martinnec/knowledge-graph-browser) is extended with a new request handler `layout-constraints`.

-This handler sends a query defined in the visual configuration to a SPARQL endpoint and receives [visual layout constraints](#visual-layout-constraint-glossary) to apply in the main application.
+This handler sends a request to the endpoint and receives [visual layout constraints](#visual-layout-constraint-glossary) to apply in the main application (defined in the visual configuration).

 The output of the request handler is a JSON object containing all the constraints.